About Our Classes

 Students at all levels are welcome.
-Students will learn the fundamentals of Tai Chi, including the basic postures, breathing and meditation techniques.
+Students will learn the fundamentals of Tai Chi, including the basic postures, breathing and meditation techniques, and a short form “Eight Power and Five Stances”.
 Students will then move on to learn a couple of short forms of Tai Chi.
 Students who are starting their Tai Chi journey or who would like to review the basics of Tai Chi movements are welcome to join.
 Class is tailored to the students who sign up.
 Students will be provided with targeted instructions to meet individual’s needs.

-This group of students either have taken the Beginner class, or have learned the two short forms and are moving on to Yang Style 24 Forms.
+Intermediate Class will focus on Yang Style Simplified 24 Forms.
+Advanced Class will start to introduce more advanced forms and weapon forms.
 Through regularly practicing and working on the details of each movement, students improve their overall quality in postures and bring their understanding of Tai Chi practice to a higher level.
 Instructions are tailored to the students’ level of experience.

 What To Expect